SAN ANTONIO RECALLS CHIMEZIE METU FROM AUSTIN SPURS | San Antonio Spurs

 SAN ANTONIO RECALLS CHIMEZIE METU FROM AUSTIN SPURS

-Metu tallied 8 points, 3 rebounds, 2 blocks and 1 assist in 30 minutes to help Austin defeat the Salt Lake City Stars by a final score of 113-104 last night.
-In two appearances with Austin, Metu is averaging 15.0 points, 6.5 rebounds and 1.50 blocks in 33.4 minutes.
+Metu tallied 11 points, 3 rebounds and 2 blocks in 28 minutes as Austin fell to the Memphis Hustle last night.
+In three appearances with Austin, Metu is averaging 13.7 points, 5.3 rebounds and 1.67 blocks in 32.0 minutes.

-The first-year forward is averaging 2.3 points and 1.7 rebounds in 6.0 minutes over 12 games this season with San Antonio.
+The first-year forward is averaging 2.5 points and 1.4 rebounds in 5.7 minutes in 15 appearances this season with San Antonio.

-Metu will be available for the Spurs when they host the Portland Trail Blazers tonight at 6 p.m. at the AT&T Center.
+Metu will be available for the Spurs when they host the Utah Jazz tonight at 6 p.m. at the AT&T Center.